 The online app is great for people who are on the go and need to make a quick edit or comment on a coworker’s project.
 The online application is meant specifically for desktop use.

 CorelDRAW imports and exports Illustrator files.
 Illustrator does not open CorelDRAW files.
 In order to open a CorelDRAW file, the workaround is to export as an Illustrator file and then open in Illustrator.
 Also, the conversion isn’t seamless, so some features from either app won’t carry over.

-CorelDRAW has tons of resources in the Corel Discovery Center.
+CorelDRAW has tons of resources in the Corel Discovery Center, which is much harder to navigate than Adobe Illustrator’s.
 Here, you will find step by step tutorials, detailing tools, and guidance on how to use the program to the max.
 The website also features video tutorials, showing you the tools in action.